subsquid/docs/docs/sdk/reference/openreader-server/overview.md

 # Overview

 :::info
 OpenReader is no longer recommended for use in new squid projects [relying on PostgreSQL](/sdk/resources/persisting-data/typeorm).
-See [Serving GraphQL](/sdk/resources/serving-graphql) to learn about the new options and the [Known issues](#known-issues) section to understand our motivation.
+See [Serving GraphQL](/sdk/resources/serving-graphql) to learn about the new options and the [Limitations](#limitations) section to understand our motivation.
 :::

 OpenReader is a server that presents data of PostgreSQL-powered squids as a GraphQL API.
 It relies on the [eponymous library](https://github.com/subsquid/squid-sdk/tree/master/graphql/openreader) lib of the Squid SDK for schema generation.
 [Schema file](/sdk/reference/schema-file) is used as an input; the resulting API supports [OpenCRUD](https://www.opencrud.org/) queries for the entities defined in the schema.